topleft/boomer-api/BLOG.md

 >
 > \- AWS

+**What practical problems does _Infrastructure as Code_ solve?**

+There are many scenarios that can benefit from defining infrastructure with code, but in my experience, I think that growing teams who are building out micro-service based solutions have the most to gain.
+As engineering organizations grow from small (5-20 engineers) to larger (20+), they end up losing the consistent, direct communication lines that act as the glue holding the continuous development of distributed systems together.
+When teams are small information travels quickly and accurately, valuable impromptu discussions happen more frequently, and decision makers are generally accessible to the entire organization.
+When teams grow responsibility shifts from individuals to groups, communication becomes more rigid and prescribed, and the pace of decision making is slowed.
+In an effort to maintain speed and agility engineers will limit their scope to within their own team.
+This can cause broader organizational issues such as wildly different solutions to the same problems, difficulty in sharing projects and responsibilities, and one-off solutions that drain productivity and moral because the scale of 'value vs maintenance' is unbalanced.
+Teams become specialized in their stack, build up unhealthy levels of 'tribal knowledge', lose the incentive to properly document and maintain projects and are generally less flexible to share workloads with each other.
+One way of eliminating some of this burden is standardize the configuration of foundational components.
+This allows teams to share ownership across the platform, maintain the same resources and documentation, and utilize a similar set of technologies and patterns throughout the organization.
+Teams will not have to re-learn solutions that the organization has already solved and deployed.
+Instead they can pull a template from a shared repository, make minor adjustments, and deploy functional units of infrastructure, thus spending more time achieving business goals by limiting redundant technology decisions.

 ##### This tutorial demonstrates:
 1. The basics of CloudFormation
 1. How to work with the AWS CLI
 1. Creating IAM roles
 1. Creating a Python Lambda function
 1. Creating a rest API with APIGateway

+This tutorial assumes that the reader is familiar with creating resources in AWS using the Console (UI) and is looking for ways to make the process simpler and more accessible to their greater organization.
+While the AWS Console is essential and very helpful for many tasks, it can be difficult to navigate and leave the user confused about, or at least unaware of, the options and relationships within their account.
+The focus here will be on utilizing json to define an API interface powered by lambda in an effort to create understandable, robust systems that are easy for engineers to interact with and maintain.
+Finally, Parameters and Outputs will be introduced to eliminate redundancy and increase reusability within CloudFormation templates.

 #### Table of Contents